Dragonsa15/VerilogProject/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-Nandita Rao
-* Inspiration
-Project for Computer Architecture
+* Nandita Rao Mam(as she was the one who gave this to us as a project)